 However, the location would be a much more important factor for an e-commerce website such as Amazon than for a software offering service such as Skype.

-No business could ignore the possibility of adding 90 percent of a country’s internet users to their list of prospective customers.
+No business could ignore the possibility of adding 90 per cent of a country’s internet users to their list of prospective customers.

-Now that you’ve identified the keywords, language and the country to target, translate (if the language is targeted) or localize (if the country is targeted) different elements of your website using keywords and phrases identified.
+Now that you’ve identified the keywords, language and the country to target, translate (if the language is targeted) or localise (if the country is targeted) different elements of your website using keywords and phrases identified.

 However, there’s a huge difference between translating the actual meaning vs simply converting words from one language to another.

 Despite all the advances in AI and machine learning, authentic human translation beats machine translation.
-This is because the goal of localization is to reach out and leverage the culture of people in your target market.
+This is because the goal of localisation is to reach out and leverage the culture of people in your target market.